 Set A Date

 When organizing a bridal shower, you want to consult the bride on a date that works best for her.
 However, we recommend it is at least 3-4 months before the big day.
 Because there are other pre-wedding activities (such as the bachelorette party), you don’t want to stack events too close to one another.
 This will help your wallet get a little break too.

 After choosing a date, it’s time to think about the guest list.
 This can determine where the party is held.
 Sit down with the bride and ask for a list of must-have invites and their addresses so you can be ready to send out invitations when the time comes.
 Ideally, you’ll want anywhere from 10-50 people.
 However, it’s entirely up to the bride.
 Just be mindful that anyone invited to the bridal shower should also be invited to the wedding.

 Traditionally the host offers to hold the bridal shower at their home, though this isn’t the only option.
 Other venue options include the bride’s favorite restaurant, an Airbnb, a winery, or a hotel.
 It’s just important that the space can accommodate every guest invited (even if they are unable to join).
 To ensure that it’s easy for everyone to attend, you may also want to consider the location and the parking situation.

-Once you have chosen the venue, you can think about the theme.
-Some brides opt out of themes, while others enjoy having one.
+Once you have chosen the venue, you can think about the bridal shower theme.
+Some brides opt out of them, while others enjoy having one.
 The venue can dictate the theme depending on the type (i.e., a champagne brunch at a restaurant or a garden tea party in your backyard).
 And while this isn’t necessary, having a theme helps dictate the decor, menu, and games, which makes planning much easier.